-January 15, 2019: The most recent partnership the college has engaged in is a new agreement with AAR that will grow the highly-skilled talent needed to meet the future demands for aviation maintenance technicians in our region.
-RVC is just the second higher education institution in the country selected by AAR to be a part of the "AAR EAGLE Career Pathway Program."
-Students who qualify for and complete the program will find employment as a Level III Technician at AAR, where they can earn total compensation (base salary, overtime, benefits, and tuition assistance) totaling over \$50,000.
-AAR will then provide these employees with opportunities to continue their education and advance to Level II and Level I technicians if they desire.
-The program can also lead to supervisory and quality control jobs within AAR that pay up to \$80,000 a year.
-EAGLE Pathways includes job shadowing and mentoring components to successfully guide students through the program.
+January 15, 2019: The RVC Aviation Maintenance Technology Program and AAR, a major maintenance, repair and overhaul (MRO) employer, began a Career Pathway partnership focused on growing highly skilled talent to meet future demands for aviation maintenance technicians in our region.
+Students who have qualified for and completed the program will find employment as a Level III Technician at AAR.
+Graduates of the program can expect to earn over \$50,000.
+As AAR employees, they will have continuing education opportunities leading to Level I and Level II technicians as well as supervisory and quality control jobs within AAR that pay up to \$80,000 a year.
+The EAGLE Pathways partnership includes job shadowing and mentoring components to successfully guide students through the program.